MelissaPabst/SavvyDAPython/Week1/Class3.md

 # Sort, Unique, and others

 NumPy Arrays can be sorted, just like Python lists.
-Note that sorting alters the array:
+Note that sorting returns a sorted copy of the array:

 ```